 Dr. Carroll is NRCME certified and is able to perform DOT physicals on site.
 We can even get you in and certified the same day that you call!
 As long as there are availabilities of course.
-We have all of the paperwork and equipment on site to make the process as quick and easy as possible.
+We have all of the equipment on site to make the process as quick and easy as possible.
 Give us a call if you have any questions and let us get you back out on the road!
 Exams are quick and shouldn’t take longer than 15-20 minutes.
 Physicals include wellness, vision, hearing, and urine analysis.
 The doctor will withhold your certification if you do not meet the standards.
-Another professional will address your disqualifying issue and you may then return to obtain full certification.
+Another professional will address your disqualifying issue and you may then return to obtain certification.
 Certification requires a valid driver’s license or CDL.
 Exams cost $70.
 Payment will be due at the time of service.

 What the DOT History Entails